leterDieu/Stellarity-mcoc/mkdocs/docs/items/dragonblade.md

 Each level of **Knockback enchantment** enchances punch distance by 1.1 blocks while also increasing the damage.
 The increase per level is +1.5, +4 and +1.5 for regular, wall and splash type damage respectively.

-Punched mobs cannot have stacks applied to them for the next 9.5 seconds, indicated by a cloud of dust above their head.
+Punched mobs cannot have stacks applied to them for the next 8 seconds, indicated by a cloud of dust above their head.

 Punches deal explosion damage, meaning that **Blast Protection enchantment** is going to be more efficient at blocking it.

 ## Tips
 - Dragonblade is extremely slow compared to other weapons, meaning that accuracy is of high importance.
-- Ranged weapons will not apply Dragon Stacks, meaning that direct melee hits are the only option for using it as efficiently as possible.
+- Only direct melee hits are the only option for using it as efficiently as possible.
+    - Due to how Dragonblade works, enchanting it with Sweeping Edge allows it to apply Stacks to multiple enemies at once with the sweep attack.
 - Knockback II <i class="icon-stellarity icon-stellarity-dragonblade"></i>Dragonblade deals 32:heart: х ₁₆ damage on punches into blocks.
-Do keep in mind that this damage ignores 33% of enemy defense, meaning it doesn't get reduced as much.
+Do keep in mind that this damage ignores 40% of enemy defense, meaning it doesn't get reduced as much.
-- As Dragonblade is unbreakable, enchanting it with either Unbreaking or Mending is redundant.
+- As Dragonblade is unbreakable, enchanting it with Unbreaking or Mending is redundant.
+Don't bother wasting your Enchanted Books.
-- Punch damage cannot be increased by any bonuses like Strength Potions or [Ancient Armor](armor/ancient_armor.md)
+- Punch damage cannot be increased by any bonuses, e.g. Strength Potions.
 - In PvP, it might be a good idea to use a Blast Protection armor set if going against someone with the Dragonblade as even with Knockback II wall punch, the enchantment can reduce the damage to almost nothing.

 ## Trivia